notsonoobie/notsonoobie/README.md

 # Hi there, I am Rahul Gupta - A Full Stack Web Developer :wave:

 Hey!
 It's me, Rahul but you can call me Noob.
 I am a self taught Full Stack Web Developer currently learning and building new stuffs.
 I am pursuing Mechanical Engineering from TCET,Mumbai but fully dedicated to work as a Full Stack Web Developer/Software Developer.
-I am up-to-date with modern and modular architectures like `MVC`, `REST`, `GraphQL`, `7-1 Pattern`, `DRY Methodology`, `BEM Principles` and much more, followed for Maintainability, Scalability, and Efficient Handling of codes and **I am Prepared to be hired**.
+I am up-to-date with modern and modular architectures like `MVC`, `REST`, `GraphQL`, `7-1 Pattern`, `DRY Methodology`, `BEM Principles`, `Microservices` and much more, followed for Maintainability, Scalability, and Efficient Handling of codes and **I am Prepared to be hired**.

 ### Languages :